 With everything packed, the truck loaded, and your destination set, are you ready to take-off on that long-awaited trip?
 Probably so, if you’re hunting solo.
 What about your hunting buddy or, even better, how about the kids?
 Taking children along on a hunt adds an entire new dimension to the trip.
 Learn more by reading about how to keep the kids happy during downtime.

 Hunting, like many other sports, is a great way to spend time with kids.
 For some, it’s also a family tradition enjoyed by multiple generations of family members.
 This article is written with these thoughts in mind but primarily aimed at the novice hunter who might be considering taking a son, daughter, or special young person out on their first hunting trip.

 Before heading out on your first trip with that great kid in your life, take a minute to reflect on safety.
 Keeping children entertained and engaged while on a hunt is undoubtedly important but certainly not at the expense of their physical and emotional well-being.
-Even if your child is merely observing the process, parents or guardians should provide them some fundamental instruction in weapons safety.
+Even if your child is merely observing the process, parents or guardians should provide them some fundamental instruction in firearm safety.
 A trip to the shooting range might be advisable, especially if a child is unfamiliar with firearms.
 Many states offer youth safety courses or junior hunter days, specifically geared towards mentoring children.